ezeoleaf/awesome-golang-repositories/README.md

 [OAuth2Bin](https://github.com/RohitAwate/OAuth2Bin): A test server for the OAuth 2.0 Authorization Framework.
 [idk](https://github.com/abhisekmazumdar/idk): IDK (I Don't Know) is a CLI that simplifies local development with ddev and lando by automatically detecting which one to use for each project.
 [rebecca](https://github.com/dave/rebecca): Rebecca is a readme generator for Go
 [anybase](https://github.com/spenserblack/anybase): Convert bytes into base-n
+[aoe4elobot](https://github.com/alexisgeoffrey/aoe4elobot): Discord bot that automatically retrieves ELO ratings for Age of Empires 4 and gives users custom roles.
+(Mirrored from https://git.sr.ht/~alexisgeoffrey/aoe4elobot)